How popular are surveys?

 Lead generation and conversion is yet another benefit of Survicate as a survey tool.
 It’s mentioned across multiple Capterra reviews!
 Here are some of them:

 “Survicate is a great tool for collecting leads.
-Targeting allows to show surveys and leads only to users who are likely to be interested in purchasing. […]”
+Targeting allows us to show surveys and leads only to users who are likely to be interested in purchasing. […]”

 “Survicate is a perfect tool for converting visits into leads.
 It lets us produce content which resulted in tripled growth of a number of online generated leads (without quality loss) and enhanced knowledge about customers’ insights (purchase intention etc.).”